 Drug distribution is the process of selling, delivering, or otherwise transferring controlled substances from one party to another.
 Drug distribution takes several forms:

-• Street-Level Drug Dealing – Involves an individual who sells small quantities of illegal drugs, such as cocaine, marijuana, or heroin, on street corners, in parking lots, or other public places.
+- Street-Level Drug Dealing – Involves an individual who sells small quantities of illegal drugs, such as cocaine, marijuana, or heroin.
+They are often found on street corners, parking lots, or other public places.

 Factors in Drug Distribution Charges